 cycleWood last week was named regional champion in the 2011 Cleantech Open Business Competition, and will go on to compete in the national competition in November.

 Nhiem Cao has more than five years of experience working as a process engineer and wet-end superintendent in the paper industry.
-Kevin Oden, COO, has two years of experience consulting for a large plastics manufacturer.
+Kevin Oden, COO, has two years of experience.
+That’s consulting for a large plastics manufacturer.

-Efforts like this coming from the private sector through the academe should inspire you enough to come up with your own efforts to contribute to an environmental cause.
-There’s no better time for this than now, when the world has started to suffer the severe effects of abuse to the environment.
+Efforts like this coming from the private sector through the academe should inspire you enough.
+Especially to come up with your own efforts to contribute to an environmental cause.
+There’s no better time for this than now.
+Especially when the world has started to suffer the severe effects of abuse to the environment.
 Do your part to ensure that efforts like these don’t go to waste.
 Show support by choosing to use these bags instead of traditional shopping bags.
-Whenever possible, make the smarter decision and go for biodegradable products, so you can lessen the plastic buildup in landfills and, worse, in the oceans.
+Whenever possible, make the smarter decision.
+So go for biodegradable products.
+That’s so you can lessen the plastic buildup in landfills.
+I mean and worse part, in the oceans.

 Source: The Office for Technology Commercialization at the University of Minnesotta oversees all aspects of technology commercialization at the University of Minnesota.
-Its mission is to translate U of M research into new products and services that provide growth opportunities for licensees, benefit the public good, improve the quality of life, and generate revenue tosupport research and education goals.
+Its mission is to translate U of M research into new products and services.
+All that provide growth opportunities for licensees.
+That’s for things benefit the public good, improve the quality of life.
+Also and generate revenue tosupport research and education goals.